This article was written for Syracuse New Times, July 23, 1986, and rewritten for the Song Mountain Brewfest program in 1997.

 Many New York breweries chose to stay open and make cereal beverages, also known as “near beer.”
 The temptation, of course, was to skip the last step, which is boiling off the alcohol, and make deliveries after dusk.
 Others chose to sell their breweries to entrepreneurial individuals with a more adventurous spirit.
 Enforcement of the Prohibition laws by local authorities was lukewarm at best, and federal Prohibition agents, selected via political patronage and paid a paltry sum, were less than efficient and notoriously susceptible to bribery.
 The result was that breweries all over New York, and all over the country, simply continued to brew.

-In 1926, Prohibitionists complained to Congress that there were 991 U.S. breweries, of which 410 were operating without cereal-beverage permits and 581 were suspected of operating without permits.
+In 1926, Prohibitionists complained to Congress that there were 991 U.S. breweries, of which 410 were operating with cereal-beverage permits and 581 were suspected of operating without permits.